ayush12121997/Algorithms-And-Data-Structures-in-JAVA/Placement_Prep_DS_Algo.md

 <a href="#Contents">Back to contents</a>

 <a name="FindSingle"></a>
-## Find single element in Array where every other element comes twice
+## Find single element in an arrray where every other element comes twice
 - Use the XOR property of bit manipulation.
 - a XOR a = 0
 - 0 XOR a = a